petebids/petebids.github.io/_posts/2023-08-30-what-makes-a-good-partition-key.markdown

 These partitions will be seperated across different brokers in a Kafka cluster.
 These partitions form the unit of concurrency - the more partitions, the more consumers we can attach, & the greater throughput our system can achieve - **assuming an even distribution**

-We can write an application where we code in the abstract for the most part - thinking about a stream of business objects, shared via Kafka
+We can write an application where we code in the abstract for the most part - thinking about a stream of objects, shared via Kafka
-Under the hood, the kafka protocol will ensure ordered delivery within those partitions
+Under the hood, the kafka protocol will ensure ordered delivery within those partitions.

 ## The tradeoff at play